It's Never Too Late

 It didn’t happen overnight, of course.
 I still had untreated, pretty severe ADHD.
 It’s not that I don’t like learning; I love it.
 It’s that I am easily distracted by shiny, new things.
 My biggest issue is that I will be learning about A Thing, and while learning that Thing I will come across another Thing, and my brain goes “ooh, this new Thing sounds very exciting, clearly, you need to drop everything and learn that first, then you’ll circle back to the first Thing.”
 I was perpetually 20% of the way through several books and online courses at any given time.
 Wikipedia or YouTube rabbit holes were my nemesis, I’d lose entire weekends to them.

-So over time I learned to deal with and control it more.
+So over time I learned to manage it better.
 I developed a lot of personal systems, routines and habits to counteract my ADHD tendencies.
-I read countless blogs and articles on managing your ADHD, read books on CBT, tried I don’t know how many to do list and habit tracker apps.
+I read countless blogs and articles on managing ADHD, read books on CBT, and tried I don’t know how many to-do list and habit tracker apps.
 Got deep into the Second Brain life (which was honestly really helpful).
-Tracked my time, started breaking my life up into pomodoros, put sticky notes to remind myself of my goals and current things to focus on everywhere.
+Tracked my time, started breaking my life up into pomodoros, put sticky notes everywhere to remind myself of my goals and current focus.

 But I still hadn’t done the one thing that I should have done 20 years ago.
 Then, about three years ago, I finally sought professional treatment for my ADHD.
-I had avoided it forever, I always thought that that was something that kids and teenagers did, not adults.
-But, one day, I woke up and just said “enough is enough.”
-There was no one local that had any availability, but I was able to see someone through Talkiatry.
-It took a while to dial in my medication, and it’s not a magic bullet, but it has been an absolute game changer overall.
-There isn’t a day that goes by that I don’t regret not doing this years ago.
-That, combined with all of the systems I had already developed, like night and day compared to how I was before.
+I had avoided it forever.
+I always thought that was something kids and teenagers did, not adults.
+But one day I woke up and just said “enough is enough.”
+There was no one local with availability, but I was able to see someone through Talkiatry.
+It took a while to dial in my medication, and it’s not a magic bullet, but it has been a massive help overall.
+I regret not doing it years earlier all the time.
+That, combined with all of the systems I had already developed, feels like night and day compared to how I was before.

 Cliché Inspirational Takeaway

 I guess what I’m trying to say is that it’s never too late.
 It’s a bit cliché to say, but it’s true.
 I didn’t get my act together until my early 30s.
-If I can do it, then you can too.
-So, whether you’re in your 20s or your 60s, remember that the opportunity to improve yourself is always present.
+And even then, “getting my act together” mostly meant finally admitting what wasn’t working and getting help.
 Don’t be ashamed to admit your faults or to seek help for them, especially now when you can get treatment from almost anywhere and learn almost anything on the internet.

 The Future

-This post is significantly longer than I originally planned it to be.
-It was initially going to be more of a fluff piece on my plans for self-improvement over the next year, but as I decided to add a little context and backstory, it took on a life of its own.
-I do plan to write about some more specific things in the future, specific techniques that have worked for me, techniques that haven’t, how I organize my digital life, all that.
+This post is a lot longer than I originally planned.
+It was going to be more of a fluff piece on my self-improvement plans for the next year, but once I added the backstory it took on a life of its own.
+I do plan to write about more specific things in the future: techniques that have worked for me, techniques that haven’t, how I organize my digital life, all that.
 But those are for future posts.